Reviews You Can Rely On

 The Hoka Anacapa 2 Low GTX is our favorite men's hiking shoe.
 They are supremely comfortable, with the support and durability to keep you moving on the trails.
 They are waterproof with a high flood height, so no need to fear those shallow stream crossings.

-The Columbia Crestwood is a budget-friendly hiking shoe that performs well in many conditions.
+The Columbia Crestwood is a budget-friendly hiking shoe that performs well on trails and can take you off the beaten path.
 It is ready to go right out of the box and excels in warm, arid climates.
 These hikers are a go-to for those new to hiking, and their lightweight build feels much like a tennis shoe.

 Related: Best Hiking Shoes for Women